cstubben/ENAbrowseR/README.md

 ```

-By default, `ena_search` will return all 14 fields listed in `usage$fields$assembly`.
-You can also specify columns or change the default limit of 10000 records.
+`ena_search` will return all 14 fields listed in `usage$fields$assembly` by default.
+You can also specify columns or change the limit of 10000 records.

 ```
 ena_search("tax_tree(632)", result= "assembly", fields=c("study_accession", "scientific_name"), limit=10, showURL=TRUE)